vm6502q/PyQrackIsing/README.md

 ## Copyright and license
 (c) Daniel Strano and the Qrack contributors 2025.
 All rights reserved.

+Licensed under the GNU Lesser General Public License V3.

+See LICENSE.md in the project root or https://www.gnu.org/licenses/lgpl-3.0.en.html for details.

 ## Installation
 From PyPi:
 ```